WallStreetMojo

 Benefit-Cost Ratio Formula = PV of Benefit Expected from the Project / PV of the Cost of the Project

-Benefit- Cost Ratio
+Benefit Cost Ratio Formula

-• If that investment or the project has a BCR value that is greater than one, than the project can be expected to return or deliver a positive NPV, i.e., net present value to the business or the firm and their investors.
+• If that investment or the project has a BCR value that is greater than one, the project can be expected to return or deliver a positive NPV, i.e., net present value to the business or the firm and their investors.

 • If BCR value is less than 1, then the project cost can be expected to higher than the returns, and therefore, it should be discarded.